Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Model and Problem Formulation

 \subsubsection{Graph Definitions}

-Given a graph $G=(V,E)$, a {clique} is a subgraph of $G$ with any two vertices connected with an edge.
+Given a graph $G=(V,E)$, a {clique} is a subgraph of $G$ with every two vertices connected with an edge.
 The {clique number} is the maximum possible size of the cliques in $G$.
 The maximum clique problem is then defined to solve the problem for finding a largest possible number of vertices that form a clique in a given graph.

 Vertex coloring is to assign colors to vertices of a graph so that the adjacent vertices receive different colors.
-Let us define a mapping for vertex coloring $f_G: V(G) \mapsto \{1,2,\dots,c\}$ such that $f_G(v_i) \neq f_G(v_j)$ if $(v_i,v_j) \in E(G)$.
+Let us define a mapping for vertex coloring $f_G: V(G) \mapsto \{1,2,\dots,c\}$ such that $f_G(v_i) \neq f_G(v_j)$ if $(v_i,v_j) \in E(G)$, where $c$ is an integer.
 The chromatic number is the minimum $c$ for all valid vertex color assignments.
 The minimum coloring problem is formulated to find a valid vertex color assignment such that the required number of colors is minimized.
 It is an NP-hard problem on a general graph.

-A graph is perfect if for every induced subgraph the clique number is equal to the chromatic number \cite{golumbic2004algorithmic}.
-A {hole} is a chordless cycle with five or more vertices, and an {antihole} is the complement of a hole.
-A graph is {\em weakly chordal} (or triangulated) if it is hole-free and antihole-free in its induced subgraphs \cite{hayward1985weakly}.
-Weakly chordal graphs are perfect graphs \cite{hayward1985weakly}.
+A graph is perfect if and only if for every induced subgraph the clique number is equal to the chromatic number \cite{golumbic2004algorithmic}, where the induced subgraph refers to a subgraph of an original graph with a subset of vertices such that all edges associated to the subset of vertices are kept. { A graph is {\em chordal} (resp. {\em weakly chordal}) if there is no induced subgraph with chordless cycle of length greater than three (resp. four), i.e., every cycle with length greater than three (resp. four) has a chord.
+Both chordal and weakly chordal graphs are a subclass of perfect graphs.}

-The {\em line graph} of $G$ is another graph, denoted by $G_e$, such that each vertex of $G_e$ represents an edges of $G$, and any two vertex in $G_e$ are adjacent if and only if their corresponding edges in $G$ have an endpoint in common.
-The {\em square} of a graph $G_e$, denoted by $G_e^2$, is another graph with the same vertex set as $G_e$, but any two vertices that are adjacent to a common vertex in $G_e$ are also joint with an edge in $G_e^2$.
+Given a graph $T$, the {\em line graph} of $T$ is another graph, denoted by $T_e$, such that each vertex of $T_e$ represents an edge of $T$, and any two vertices in $T_e$ are adjacent if and only if their corresponding edges in $T$ have an endpoint in common (as shown in the middle of Fig.~\ref{fig:graph_line}).
+The {\em square} of a graph $T_e$, denoted by $T_e^2$, is another graph with the same vertex set as $T_e$, but any two vertices that are adjacent to a common vertex in $T_e$ are also incident to an edge in $T_e^2$ (as shown in the right of Fig.~\ref{fig:graph_line}).